By Vanessa Pratley

-We tell you your booking rights if you were impacted by cyclone Gabrielle.
+We tell you your booking rights if you’re impacted by a natural disaster such as flooding, landslides or a cyclone.

-I had accommodation booked but I can’t make it because of the cyclone.
-Can I cancel?
+I had a booking, but I can’t make it because of a natural disaster.
+Can I cancel my accommodation?

-Check the terms and conditions of your booking.
+Check the terms and conditions of your booking if your accommodation has been impacted because of a natural disaster.
 These should have been provided to you at the time you made your booking.

 The company needs to make sure any cancellation terms that apply in these situations are fair.
 Otherwise, it risks breaching the Fair Trading Act.